-Digital artist Craig Walsh is working across all five participating communities to capture process and impacts of individual FIVE projects – including those for the large-scale sculpture.
-His project will involve a short-term residency in each community, during which he will meet participants and partner organisations.
-During this time, he will capture the unique processes and impacts of FIVE.
+Digital artist Craig Walsh is working across four of the five participating communities to capture the stories of FIVE participants – including those for Busselton's two arts projects.
+His project will involve a short residency in each community, during which he will meet participants and partner organisations.
+During this time, he will film short vignettes shared by participants, which will be a collective expression of what a community, of place and of community arts and cultural development process.